1. Initial decision to proceed

 The University’s founding equity will be shared with OSE for any spinouts from MPLS or Medical Sciences Divisions.

 The founding equity share in spinout companies is 80% for founder researchers and 20% for the University in nearly all cases.
 There are some conditions under which the split will be 90% for founder researchers and 10% for the University.
-The principles that are applied are explained on the University website here.

 Having agreed their respective shareholdings, the researchers and the University can then negotiate together with the investors as to what percentage of the company they wish to sell to the investors for their cash investment.